 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling this toll-free telephone number, 1-888-370-7589, or by completing a complaint form, which can be obtained on the bureau's Internet Web site, www.bppe.ca.gov."
-See more specific contact information on the next page.
+See more specific contact information below.